MichaelAug/NixOS-Config/README.md

   Host-specific configuration files for the 'nix-desktop' and 'nix-laptop' hosts are contained in these directories.
 Each holds its configuration.nix and hardware-configuration.nix to tailor settings per device.

 * **`desktop_environments` directory:**
-  Houses a collection of available desktop environments, including GNOME, KDE, Hyprland, and potentially more.
+  Houses a collection of available desktop environments, including GNOME, KDE, and potentially more.
 Each environment has its configuration.nix and home.nix.

 * **`scripts` directory:**
   Stores miscellaneous scripts, offering additional functionalities or utilities for the system.